Global Privacy Notice

 - “Professional Information”: including your job title, email address, phone number and addresses;

-- "CCTV Data" including CCTV footage and other information obtained through electronic means such as swipecard records.
+- "CCTV and physical security data" including CCTV footage and other information relating to access of our facilities obtained through electronic means, such as swipe card records, or visitor logbook.

 Our services are neither aimed at nor intended for children.
 However, we may process children’s personal data when we act for you in relation to certain private matters (for instance, when we are advising you regarding your inheritance taxes).
 We process such personal data only where necessary for the specific client services we are providing.
 In such cases, we act on behalf of the parent or guardian.
 If the specific client service for which we need children’s personal data is not entirely clear, please contact your relationship partner, who will be able to explain further.